praekeltfoundation/vumi/docs/setup-smpp.rst

     submit_sm & submit_sm_resp
 Both submit_sm and the corresponding submit_sm_resp will share a single sequence_number, however, for long term storage and future reference, it is necessary to link the id of the message stored on the SMSC (message_id in the submit_sm_resp) back to the id of the sent message.
 As the submit_sm_resp pdu's are received, the original id is looked up on redis via the sequence_number and associated with the message_id in the response.

+Followup pdu's from the SMSC (i.e. deleivery reports) will reference the original message by the message_id held by the SMSC which was returned in the submit_sm_resp.

+A second use of Redis is to cache sessions (i.e. for USSD) this means that in-progress sessions will be saved to disk (protecting against system shutdowns), and that a pool of genic workers may be used to handle sessions.
+Each worker retreives the session state from redis as it gets the next message for a given session, meaning that:
+    a. single workers can easily handle multiple ongoing sessions
+    b. the session messages don't have to be routed to the exact same worker each time for a given session

 Installing the SMSC simulator
 -----------------------------